portfoliospreadsheets/blog/Porting MEAN stack to Firebase+Firestore.md

 * express-session used the Redis database
 * Kue job queue management used the Redis database
 * authentication boilerplate code
+* Firestore has guaranteed uptime — 99.999% for multi-region instances of Cloud Firestore, and 99.99% for regional instances

 ### Cons

-* Firestore is still in beta and has no SLA
 * Debugging is slower with a deploy to debug workflow
 * Database queries are not as rich as with MongoDB
 * Database backups are not automated